Mobile games in the Resident Evil series: Resident Evil Zombie Buster

 Resident Evil Zombie Buster was an early foray into the ever-growing mobile phone games industry.
 Using familiar characters and creatures from the Resident Evil universe.
 The player can choose between Leon S. Kennedy or Claire Redfield, who are faced with the task of defending a line which zombies are going to try and breach.
 Other B.O.W.s do make an appearance in this quirky overhead view shoot 'em up.

 Resident Evil Uprising

 Resident Evil Uprising is the direct sequel to Resident Evil Genesis; the alternate take on some of the series most memorable moments.
 Like Genesis, the game is divided into isometric squares, akin to the Confidential Report series, but this time the setting is the RPD with Resident Evil 2 heroine, Claire Redfield.
 Looking for her lost brother, Chris Redfield, Claire arrives in Raccoon City to find the city overrun with the undead and other monstrosities.
 Initially seeking refuge in the R.P.D, Claire and Leon must battle out of the building in order to escape the horrors that lurk in every room.

 Resident Evil Outbreak Survive

 Outbreak Survive is developed for mobile phones on the Japanese social networking service; FREE.
 It was officially announced on April 18, 2011.
+Players take on the role of civilians trapped in Raccoon City struggling for their own survival while working together with friends, sharing healing items and assembling teams of rescuing allies to overcome numerous and difficult missions.

+Resident Evil: Survival Unit

+Resident Evil: Survival Unit is an upcoming real-time strategy mobile game developed by JoyCity Corporation in collaboration with Capcom.
+The title was announced in July 2025 and is planned for release on iOS and Android platforms.

+The game is described as a tactical real-time strategy title set in the Resident Evil universe.
+According to early announcements, it takes place prior to the events of Resident Evil 4 and focuses on squad-based operations involving S.T.A.R.S. operatives in locations near Raccoon City.
+The game is being designed to incorporate characters and settings from earlier entries in the series.

+Resident Evil: Survival Unit is expected to launch globally, including in Japan, South Korea, North America, Europe, and other regions.
+A digital showcase presenting additional information was scheduled for July 10, 2025.